jcaip/jcaip.github.io/_posts/2017-04-08-CICD-on-AWS.md

 You should be prompted to install plugins at this point.
 Installing just the suggested plugins should be fine.

-Now configure a build job in Jenkins.
-Pointing it towards your GitHub repository.
+Now you can create a Jenkins job that points to your GitHub repository.
+By enabling hooks, you can trigger a build if you push to a certain branch, like master.

-For your build commands. you should just be able to put make.
+The nice thing about docker is that it makes deploying your application very easy.
+The commands that you need to run the application can simply be a `make` command.